iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 1. **Code Review** : it is a process of summiting written codes so the they can be check whether they are valid.

 2. **Software** : refers to set of instructions, data, or programs use to operate computers.

+3. **Syntax** : This is a rule that governs the structure of a language.